 Every night before I go to sleep I make a note of how long I’ve written, walked and what I’ve read that day.
 I time all my writing – I’m building to my 10,000 hours.

 I’m a bit obsessive about things.
 I get it from my mum.

 I like to talk to strangers.
 I ask personal questions.
-Out of all the Mr Men Men, I’d definitely be Mr Nosy.
-Is there a Mrs Nosy?
+Out of all the Mr Men, I’d definitely be Mrs Nosy.

 I’m a hopeless romantic.
 Whenever I meet a new couple, I ask how they met.

 I’m scared of snakes.
 For scared take phobic.

 I’m very clumsy – especially when I’m pregnant.
 I broke 6 glasses in the space of two weeks when I was pregnant with my first daughter, Tennessee Skye.

 I can’t do accents – or rather, I do accents but they don’t sound like anywhere you’d recognise in the world.

 I love every person I meet just a little bit.